vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 ### For Question 1

+We are interested in exploring the physical characteristics of Olympic athletes.
+Therefore, to answer our first question, we will visualize the variables `height`, `weight`, `age`, `sex`, `sport`, and `year`.

+#### Plot 1:

-To answer our first question, we will evaluate the variables `height`, `weight`, `age`, `sex`, `sport`, and `year`.
-After looking at the dataset, we are interested in exploring the physical characteristics of Olympic athletes.
-We are all used to hearing that these athletes are in peak physical condition, but this classification differs by sport and has probably changed over the years.
+We are all used to hearing that these athletes are in peak physical condition, but this classification differs by sport.

-We will start by creating a new variable, `height-weight-ratio`.
-We are interested in exploring the height to weight ratio for different sports in the Olympics, as different sports require different body-types for success.
 For example, volleyball and basketball players are usually exceptionally tall, while wrestlers are usually shorter and built.
-We will create this variable and use it in our exploration of the data to see if we can find anything interesting.
+Therefore, for our first plot, we plan to explore how size characteristics (`height`, `weight`, or the height:weight ratio) differ by `sport` and `sex`, as different sports require different body-types for success.
+In other words, we plan to plot a size characteristic with boxplots by `sex` (since characteristics can differ for each division) and faceting by `sport`.

+Since we are unsure which of `height`, `weight`, or the `height:weight` ratio will be most telling, we will start by making 3 plots (each with one of these on the y-axis) and then select the plot where the trends are most insightful.
+In order to plot the height-weight-ratio, we will have to create a new variable.

-We now want to see how this ratio and other characteristics, like height and weight individually, differ in different sports.
-We can accomplish this by plotting `height` and `weight`, maybe with boxplots, and faceting by `sport`.
-Based on the results, we might pick a few select sports to focus in on or group the sports based on common characteristics since there are many (probably too many for one plot) to facet by.
-Moreover, we also plan to analyze this information by `sex` since characteristics can differ for each division.
+Based on the results, in addition to narrowing in on a size characteristic, we might pick a few select sports to focus in on or group the sports based on common characteristics since there are 66 sports in the dataset.

+#### Plot 2:

-To see how these values have changed over the years, we will then use `year` to make time series line plots for these different values.
-We can also facet these plots by `sport` to see if, for example, height of athletes has changed more or less over time in one sport as compared to another.
-Another part of the question we may be able to answer pertains to the effect of athletes’ age on physical characteristics.
-We can plot `height` and `weight` against `age` as a continuous variable, or we can transform `age` into a discrete, factor variable and create boxplots for different characteristics at different age levels.
+For our second plot, we will look more closely at how size characteristics have changed over time, using `year` to make a time series line plots for these different values.
+In other words, we will plot one of the size characteristics (`height`, `weight`, or the height:weight ratio) on the y-axis vs. time on the x-axis.
+Lines will connect the observations by `sex`.
+We might also facet these plots by `age` to see if, for example, height of athletes has changed more or less over time for younger athletes vs. older athletes.
+In order to facet by `age`, we will have to make `age` a categorical variable by setting different cutoffs in which we group observations.
+The ages in the dataset range from 10 to 97 years old.
+We will plot a histogram and do summary statistics to understand which cutoffs make the most sense give the data.
+Since athletes tend to be in their mid 20s, we’ll likely have smaller differences in ages in the 20-30 age range whereas all athletes 40-97, for example, might be grouped together.
+However, as mentioned, this would depend on the distribution of the data.

+Like it Plot 1, we will evaluate which of `height`, `weight`, or the height:weight ratio provides the most insightful visualization.
+Ideally, the variable we choose in Plot 1 will be the same as in Plot 2; however, we understand creating visualizations is an iterative process are open to evaluating as we plot.

 ### For Question 2

+#### Plot 1:

+#### Plot 2:

 The original variables we will use to answer this question are `noc`, `medal`, `sport` (perhaps `event` if some higher granularity proves